 Malware in email

-Since email could “do things” like run small programs within their display window, it didn’t take long for hackers to write malware not only taking advantage of that, but exploiting vulnerabilities those programs could reach.
+Since email could “do things” like run small programs within their display window, it didn’t take long for hackers to write malware not only taking advantage of that but exploiting vulnerabilities those programs could reach.
 Those vulnerabilities allowed them to infect your machine with more malware.

 All because you opened your email and looked at it.

-Before it got better, it got worse.
+Before it got better, it got worse: then came Outlook.

 The Preview Pane